 - If Waterloo has been identified as one of the three institutions where the applicant wants their application considered, Graduate Studies and Postdoctoral Affairs will be able to access the application from the online application system.

-- Based on the institutional quota, the institutional selection committee* will adjudicate the applications and determine which applicants are to be offered a CGS M at Waterloo (results and offers will begin to be released starting April 15, 2020 (delayed from April 1, 2020).
+- Based on the institutional quota, the institutional selection committee* will adjudicate the applications and determine which applicants are to be offered a CGS M at Waterloo.
+Given the limited quota of awards available, Waterloo is required to be strategic in determining the number of applicants selected for institutional endorsement.
+The selection process within institutions tends to be quite rigorous.

 Visit the Waterloo timeline for details on the CGS M.